Workloads

 Daily compute spend

-You can also check the daily chart of compute spend per resource and per lifecycle.
+You can also check the daily chart for compute spending per resource and per resource offering.

 Daily cost history table